| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 a product of human selfishness and a destructive desire for independence and

+autonomy.
+We learn still more about ourselves.
 Verse 6 graphically portrays the woman silently pondering "the

 forbidden."
 Like a child who ignores a parent’s warning because she is